ezrasavard/israh-jekyll-theme/README.md

 ## Usage

-Like Ezora, Israh uses a fairly minimal set of layouts and sass, and will automatically conform to a sensible layout based on the YAML provided, unless a layout is specified.
+Like Ezora, Israh uses a fairly minimal set of layouts and sass.
 Width/height values are all defined in the top of css/main.scss as variables, so you don't have to hunt too far through the SCSS to tweak things.

 The navigation menu is generated from the list of links in _config.yml.